Rub Yourself with Cabbage & 6 Other Health Tips from Polish Grandmas

 Polio, Politicians, Pianists Galore: Doctors Who Did More Than Medicine

 Honey is believed to have antiseptic properties and strengthen the heart muscles.
 It was a favourite medicine of Hippocrates, who lived for 111 years and always credited honey for his longevity.
 We won’t argue with Hippocrates, aka the ‘Father of Western Medicine.’
 The added onion is just a vitamin C bomb.
 It doesn’t necessarily help, but it won’t hurt.

 Garlic is often called ‘a natural antibiotic’ in Poland.
 No matter how odd it sounds, there is more than a grain of truth in it.
 Thanks to allicin and allistatin, garlic has great antibacterial properties.
 Volatile sulphur compound effectively fights pathogenic fungi and viruses that cause colds and flu.

 Cabbage is quite a healthy thing when eaten.
 It is low in calories and has lots of vitamins C, B and A, as well as a bit of sulphur, which is good for your hair and nails.
 Polish home alternative medicine recommends it as a compress for ulceration and bruises.
 It reportedly alleviates symptoms, but does not combat their source.

 Eat Your Greens: Forgotten Polish Super Veggies

 Last but not least, beer is recommended to nursing mothers in some parts of Poland.
-This time grandfathers are more likely to assure you of its great effect on lactation.
+This time, it’s grandfathers whoare more likely to assure you of its great effect on lactation.
 Unfortunately, this treatment is entirely based on conviction, or even wishful thinking.
-Beer stimulates lactation just like any non-alcoholic drink and the downside of choosing it is that it can be harmful to the child, causing bloating or colic.
+Beer stimulates lactation just like any non-alcoholic drink, and the downside of choosing it is that it can be harmful to the child, causing bloating or colic.